 - Reasons for this are multifactorial, including:

 - There is currently no evidence that there is any clinical reason why patients should not kneel on their replaced knee, and reasons for not kneeling could be addressed through education and rehabilitation.
 There has been little research to evaluate the provision of healthcare services and interventions for patients who find kneeling problematic after.”

 Maybe it is not in your knee but in your head.
 Nerve pain versus in your head pain

-We have been helping people with a lot of musculoskeletal difficulties for 27 years.
-The number of people who have been in our office because they were constantly told that their problems were not in their joints but in the head were vast.
+We have been helping people with a lot of musculoskeletal difficulties for 28 years.
+The number of people who have been in our office because they were constantly told that their problems were not in their joints but in the head was vast.
 Many times we find the problems are not in the patient’s head but are actually in the joints.